sethmlarson/sethmlarson.dev/app/markdown/2019-11-26/designing-for-real-world-https.md

 (**NOTE:** Certificate Signatures / Fingerprints are different from Certificate Thumbprints.
 The former is used for cryptographic reasons, the second is for referencing only.)

-Certificate pinning also works fairly well when the certificate can't be verified locally, like when making a request to the Internet because certificates that have short life-spans like LetsEncrypt are likely to verify properly so unlikely to need certificate pinning.

 The tough part about this feature is that error messages and documentation don't usually recommend using the feature as an alternative to disabling certificate verification.
 It's also non-trivial to calculate